-The claims convinced the ICE attorney to support Carlos’ motion to reopen.
-Within another two weeks, the immigration judge issued a new order which revoked the deportation order and reopened Xiuying’s court proceedings.
+The claims convinced the ICE attorney to support Qiuyue’s motion to reopen.
+Within two weeks, the immigration judge issued a new order which revoked the deportation order and reopened Xiuying’s court proceedings.

-At her hearing, the judge closed the case so that Qiuyue could prepare and file a new adjustment of status application for her mother.
+At her hearing, satsified with the proof that had been submitted, the judge closed the case so that Qiuyue could file a new family-based green card application for her mother.

 Today, Xiuying is a lawful permanent resident, working as a cashier at a restaurant.
-She lives with her daughter and her husband and two young children.
-She hopes to become a U.S. citizen in a few more years.
+She lives with her daughter, her daughter’s husband, and their two young children.
+Looking ahead, she plans to apply for U.S. citizenship as soon as she is eligible.